iorme1/student-distribution-app/README.md

 ## Application Setup
- -Fork/clone this repository.
+ Fork/clone this repository.
 Node is not setup on this application, so at this point I have been using my TextEditor's Live Server feature for development (I use Atom).

- -Remember to set URL's to localhost for all fetch requests to the backend API when working in development.
+ Remember to set URL's to localhost for all fetch requests to the backend API when working in development.
 Navigate to scripts folder and you will find the relevant urls to switch to localhost in the following files:

    login.js
    register.js
    retrieve-classes.js